 “We want to be seen to be a big player.”

 Don’t say it.
 Seriously, don’t.
-Instead, you should be saying, “How can we sponsor in a way that is consistent with our brand personality?”
+Instead, you should be saying, “How can we sponsor in a way that is consistent with our brand personality?
+That genuinely reflects the passions and interests of our customers and the fans?”
 The name of the game is authenticity, not posturing.

 - If your brand is friendly and helpful, how can you leverage the sponsorship in a way that is helpful to the fan experience?
 (Sports, arts, charities, festivals, whatever… they all have “fans”.)

 - Is your brand a positive part of the community?
 How can you leverage this sponsorship to benefit the larger community?

 - Want to be seen as a big player?
 Go all out on leverage execution – be bold, be innovative, and add big value to the fan experience.

 Your mission is to be the natural choice for your target markets.
 I hate to break it to you, but that doesn’t actually require all of their email addresses, Facebook likes, Instagram and Twitter follows, card scan data, their membership profile, and the answers to a sixty-question survey.